vippsas/vipps-developers/newsletters/2021-06-newsletter.md

 We have mentioned some things before, and take this opportunity to remind you:

-# Order new products and create new sale units on portal.vipps.no
+# Manage "everything" on portal.vipps.no

 All customers can now log in on [portal.vipps.no](https://portal.vipps.no)